mariameraz/traitly/docs/en/workflow/internal_class.md

     <p><em>Example of tissues from which color is extracted in cranberry slices</em></p>
 </div>

+!!! tip ""
+    For more details about the color extraction, see the [Measurements](results/measurements.md#tissue-regions-and-color-extraction) and [Results](results/overview.md) sections.

 ??? note "Notes"
     * `analyze_color()` is **independent** of `analyze_morphology()`.
 Running only `analyze_color()` generates a basic annotated image with the **fruit ID**, its **locule count**, the **fruit contour** (outer pericarp) in green, and the **locule contours** in pink.